 As an added bonus, we also wanted to share the 4 things you should avoid during Enterprise mobile app development for a more successful project:

 - Developing it like a desktop app – Desktop applications should not simply be replicated to a mobile device.
-By the same token an enterprise app should not be developed like a desktop app.
+By the same token, an enterprise app should not be developed like a desktop app.
 The same reasoning applies in both cases in that the mobile aspect of the app is the key.
-You need to focus on the mobile functionality and serving a particular need or solving a particular problem rather than trying to do numerous things that a desktop application can cover.
+You need to focus on mobile functionality and serving a particular need or solving a particular problem rather than trying to do numerous things that a desktop application can cover.

 - Ignoring security – For most businesses security is a concern.
 Because of how easily mobile devices can be lost or stolen, it is important that your app has adequate security and governance to keep data protected.